Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Introduction

-The overall goal of our paper is therefore to fully unleash the power of the PMOO principle in the SNC framework in order to not widen the simulation-calculation gap further even in more complex and larger networks of queues.
-To that end, we make the following contributions: \begin{itemize} \item We present a PMOO-based SNC end-to-end analysis for a subclass of feedforward networks, so-called tree-reducible networks.
-It achieves \emph{zero} method-pertinent stochastic dependencies when external arrivals and service processes are independent.
-In other words, if all input flows are assumed to be independent, we can derive bounds without using H\"older's inequality. \item We apply analytic combinatorics \cite{FS09} to recover bounds from state-of-the-art analysis methods in simple networks and enable a generalization to more complex settings. \item We conduct an extensive numerical evaluation with respect to the accuracy of the new bounds for several traffic classes and different network topologies. \item We discuss approaches and first results to extend our new method from tree-reducible to general feedforward networks, still striving for the goal to minimize method-pertinent dependencies. \end{itemize}
+The overall goal of our paper is therefore to unleash the power of the PMOO principle in the SNC framework in order to not widen the simulation-calculation gap further even in more complex and larger networks of queues.
+To that end, we make the following contributions: \begin{itemize} \item We present a PMOO-based SNC end-to-end analysis for a subclass of feedforward networks, so-called tree-reducible networks; the main result is given in Theorem~\ref{th:e2e-sc}.
+It achieves \textit{zero} method-pertinent stochastic dependencies when external arrivals and service processes are independent.
+I.e., if all input flows are assumed to be independent, we can derive bounds without using H\"older's inequality.
+Also, Theorem~\ref{th:e2e-sc} allows us to calculate the residual service in one big step avoiding the sequencing penalty in previous network analysis methods. \item We apply analytic combinatorics \cite{FS09} to recover bounds from state-of-the-art analysis methods in simple networks and enable a generalization to more complex settings. \item We conduct an extensive numerical evaluation with respect to the accuracy of the new bounds for several traffic classes and different network topologies. \item We discuss first results to extend our new method from tree-reducible to general feedforward networks, still striving for the goal to minimize method-pertinent dependencies. \end{itemize}